-31. In the event that a coordination is de-registered, or a Coordinator denies a request for coordination or suggests technical or operational limitations as a condition of coordination, the Amateur requesting coordination or the coordination holder may appeal that action through an informal appeal procedure by sending a letter to the secretary of the BCARCC setting out the reasons why the Amateur believes coordination should be registered or maintained.
+30. In the event that a coordination is de-registered, or a Coordinator denies a request for coordination or suggests technical or operational limitations as a condition of coordination, the Amateur requesting coordination or the coordination holder may appeal that action through an informal appeal procedure by sending a letter to the secretary of the BCARCC setting out the reasons why the Amateur believes coordination should be registered or maintained.
 The secretary will inform the directors and the policy committee of the contents of the letter.
-Within a reasonable time thereafter, the policy committee will consider the reasons for appeal and may confer with the Amateur and/or the Coordinator involved, after which the appeal will either be upheld and the request for coordination returned to the Coordinator for action, or refused and referred to the directors for confirmation or further review if appropriate.
+Within a reasonable time thereafter, the policy committee will consider the reasons for appeal and may confer with the Amateur and/or the Coordinator involved, after which the appeal will either be upheld and the request for coordination or further review if appropriate.
 However, the BCARCC expects most disagreement to be resolved at the Coordinator or Policy Committee level without intervention by the directors.